 Early Bird Express

 On February 11, 2019, BART shifted its start of service from 4am to 5am on weekdays to allow extra time for a critical seismic retrofit of the Transbay Tube.
 The project is expected to be complete in Fall 2023.

 About 2,900 riders entered our system in that first hour of service.

 A robust alternative bus service plan called the Early Bird Express has been developed for the 4 am hour.

-The Early Bird Express alternative bus service plan establishes 15 new bus lines to run between 3:50 am and 5:30 am in both directions between stops.
-There are 7 transbay routes, 5 East Bay routes, 2 San Francisco/Peninsula routes and a Contra Costa County route.
+The Early Bird Express alternative bus service plan consists of 14 bus lines that run between 3:50 am and 5:30 am in both directions between stops.
+There are 7 transbay routes, 4 East Bay routes, 2 San Francisco/Peninsula routes and a Contra Costa County route.
 The bus network serves 21 BART stations and the Temporary Transbay Terminal in San Francisco.